12 FAM 590

 12 FAM 595.3 Referral for Actions Related to Cyber Security Violations (Department Employees)

 b.
-DS/IS/APD will forward referrals for disciplinary action of locally employed staff (LE staff) (when authority for that remains at post) to the RSO for delivery to the HR office at post.
+DS/IS/APD will forward referrals for disciplinary action of locally employed staff (LE staff) (when authority for that remains at post) to the RSO for delivery to the GTM office at post.

 c.
 The system manager will suspend the employee’s AIS access until the ISSO retains and retests the employee on proper AIS procedure.

 12 FAM 595.4 Referral for Actions Related to Cyber Security Incidents (Other Agencies’ Employees)

 a.
 Cyber security incidents involving employees of other Federal agencies or organizations or their contractors are reported in the same manner as described herein (see 12 FAM 592).
 RSOs and ISSOs abroad must coordinate reporting all such incidents, including processing Form OF-117, Notice of Security Incident, and Form OF-118, Record of Incident, to DS/IS/APD.
 DS/IS/APD will coordinate any further investigation.